malavhmehta/2381_website/posts/2021-january-lockdown.md

 ## Impact on 2381

 All 2381 teams are from Ottawa, Ontario.
 As a result of this lockdown, no two member will be able to meet under one roof.
 Consequently, we will not be able to participate in upcoming evens.
-Unfortunately, this means that 2381C will no longer be able to hold their #1 Robot Skills ranking (with a 250 score as of 19 December 2020).
+Unfortunately, this means that 2381C will no longer be able to defend their #1 Robot Skills ranking (with a 250 score as of 19 December 2020).